jhonathanc/ps3netsrv-android/README.md

   - **IP Whitelist/Blacklist:** Restrict access to specific IP addresses.
   - **Read-Only Mode:** Prevent clients from deleting or modifying files on your device.
 - **Persistent Service:** Option to keep the server running in the background with a persistent notification (Android 13+ supported).
-- **Multilingual:** Available in English, Portuguese, Spanish, and Italian.
+- **Multilingual:** Available in English, Portuguese, Spanish, Italian and Ryukyuan.

 ## How to Use